Tools¶

 When you create a LanguageTool, the operator:

-- Deploys the tool image as a standard Kubernetes Deployment and Service
+- Deploys the tool as a Kubernetes Deployment and Service.
+For

 Agents connect to tools directly over MCP — the operator doesn't proxy or inspect tool traffic.